joomla-projects/joomla-a11y-checker/README.md

 ```

-As regular script (note: tippy.js is uncluded in Jooa11y bundle):
+As regular script (note: tippy.js is included in Jooa11y bundle):

 ```html
 <!--StyleSheet-->